mohamed-services/mnn/paper.md

 ## In the end

 This work is currently under development; I am focusing on resolving architectural challenges before proceeding to the training stage.
 If you reached this part of the paper, I hope it was somewhat helpful to you.
-If you have any questions or recommendations on how to improve this architecture and are willing to share it or make it open source, please contact me or send a pull request,
+If you have any questions or recommendations on how to improve this architecture and willing to share it or make it open source, please contact me or send a pull request,
 If you have any freelancing task or any task that needs to be outsourced please contact me,
 You can email me on my personal email <mohamed.sourcing@gmail.com>